 The Fellowship is located in the Department of Sociology at Lancaster University, where John was based for all his working life.

 We invite applications from scholars whose research interests resonate with those of John Urry.
 The fellow will be an individual whose research is already in dialogue with John Urry’s work on sociology, mobilities, complexity, tourism, social futures or any other topic he covered over his long and fruitful career.
 Fellows may be from any academic discipline, and the fellowship is open to junior and senior scholars, as well as post-doctoral researchers.
+Applicants must have completed a PhD to be eligible for the award.

 The fellow will be awarded up to £2,000 for expenses such as travel, accommodation in Lancaster, the cost for an event at Lancaster University, bench fees to gain full access to the library and facilities, and expenses associated with research activity during the Fellowship.